Clore-ai/Clore/doc/validator-setup.md

 clore_blockchaind
 ```

-**3. "Not in the masternode list" Error**
+**3. "Not in the validator list" Error**

-- Verify you're on the authorized masternode list
+- Verify you're on the authorized validator list
 - Ensure collateral transaction has enough confirmations (15+)
 - Check that collateral amount is exactly 10,000 CLORE